octo-technology/OpenTezos/docs/contribute/opentezos.md

 - Contributors should attempt to adhere to the prevailing **Markdown** style, language, and layout.

 - Correct grammar should be used at all times.
 Pull requests with typos will not be merged until fixed.
 All content contributions must be made in English.
+We advise that you install [Grammarly](https://www.grammarly.com/) to spell-check your work before submitting it.
+(Note that it has a VSCode extension).
+All the authors of OpenTezos are actively using Grammarly as it is a great tool.

 - Care should be taken to remain as objective and informative as possible.
 There should be no editorializing, nor should there be any external bias.

+## Diagrams

+You might want to edit a diagram or create a new one.
+As you can see, OpenTezos has its own UI theme for diagrams and we ask all contributors to follow the same theme.
+To help you with this, you can find the source Figma file [here](https://www.figma.com/file/adw1YDUdxJYMLdIUoRE8m4/OpenTezos.com?node-id=654%3A0).
+Duplicate it to edit existing diagrams.
+The page *GRAPHIC STYLE* contains examples of new diagrams along with all the graphic elements such as boxes and arrows.
+Note that you should never use custom colors, all allowed colors are saved in the Figma colors profile.
+Just pick colors from there when you need one.

 ## To go further